-The one-cylinder A model, which appeared at the exhibition in New York in the 1903, was the first car of the make Cadillac, but only the D model, which appeared in the1905, having already been fit with a 4 cylinders’ engine, earned real prominence of the company.
+The one-cylinder A model, which appeared at the exhibition in New York in 1903, was the first car of the make Cadillac, but only the D model, which appeared in 1905, have already been fit with a 4 cylinders’ engine, earned real prominence of the company.
 The company also assembled the first in the history car with a fully closed bodywork of a coupe.

-In the 1915, Cadillac 51 with the first in the world mass automotive production of 8-cylinder engine of the V-like form, appeared in the line of company’s cars.
-Its later model created in the 1949 established a standard for all the American automobile industry.
+In 1915, Cadillac 51 with the first in the world mass automotive production of the 8-cylinder engine of the V-like form, appeared in the line of company’s cars.
+Its later model created in 1949 established a standard for all the American automobile industry.

 Cadillac LaSalle is the 1927 model.
 It was the first work of Harley Earl’s GM, which founded an art-designer section.
 The radiator grille, which is a hallmark of Cadillac cars, appeared exactly at it.

-In the 1967, Cadillac Eldorado appeared – the first front wheel drive car of American production.
+In 1967, Cadillac Eldorado appeared – the first front wheel drive car of American production.

-Cadillac Seville, the model of the 1975, was the first relatively compact Cadillac of a European level.
+Cadillac Seville, the model of 1975, was the first relatively compact Cadillac of a European level.

 The updated symbol of Cadillac without laurel wreaths displays new language of cars’ design.
 They grew shorter, longer and more aerodynamic.
-The purpose of this update of the symbol is a demonstration of simultaneous evolution of the make Cadillac and of its core values.
+The purpose of this update of the symbol is a demonstration of the simultaneous evolution of the make Cadillac and its core values.

-Discontent of customers became one of the key reasons of the design change of the symbol.
-At surveys, a large part of potential buyers expressed negativity towards the design of the previous variant of symbol, in the feature of laurel wreaths.
-The updated symbol was for the first time shown to the public on the concept of Elmiraj in the 2013.
+Discontent of customers became one of the key reasons for the design change of the symbol.
+At surveys, a large part of potential buyers expressed negativity towards the design of the previous variant of the symbol, in the feature of laurel wreaths.
+The updated symbol was for the first time shown to the public on the concept of Elmiraj in 2013.